 - Use caution when administering a high dosage of dopamine through a peripheral IV site.

-- Correct hypovolemia with volume replacement before initiating
+- Ensure that you correct hypovolemia with volume replacement before administering dopamine.

 - In some cases, dopamine may cause tachyarrhythmias and/or excessive vasoconstriction due to the fact that it causes the heart to beat faster.

 - Ensure that you do not mix dopamine with sodium bicarbonate.